 In 1874-1874, Charles Freeland had two additional contiguous houses, 205-209 Beacon, built for him to the east, designed by Peabody and Stearns.

 On April 30, 1870, 215 Beacon was purchased from Charles Freeland by attorney Henry Clinton Hutchins, He and his wife, Mary Louisa (Grout) Hutchins, made it their home.
 They previously had lived at 79 Pinckney.
-They also maintained a home in Milton.
+They also maintained a home in Milton and later in Cohasset.

 Henry Hutchins’s niece, Julia (Hutchins) Hale, the widow of Horace Reed Hale, and their daughter, Kate Hale, lived with them.